-The Mutation operator can perform an exploration (in the searching space) by inserting a random constant into a random gene position, as expressed in Figure 4.
+The Mutation operator can perform an exploration by inserting a random constant into a random gene position, as expressed in Fig. 4.

-Figure 4.
-Example of Mutation operator
+Fig. 4 Example of Mutation operator.

 This operator has essentially the global search function, being complemented by the crossover operator, that performs local searches, composing the mechanism of a classical Genetic Algorithm.